qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It will panic with `RefCell already borrowed` error.

-In Rust, just having a mutable borrow `&mut T`, **Rust assumes that you can use it at any time**. **But holding the reference is different to using reference**.
-It's entirely possible that I have two `&mut T` for same object, but I only use one at a time.
+Rust assumes that, if you have a mutable borrow `&mut T`, you can use it at any time. **But holding the reference is different to using reference**.
+There are use cases that I have two mutable references to the same object, but I only use one at a time.
 This is the use case that `RefCell` solves.

 `RefCell` still follows mutable borrow exclusiveness rule.
 In previous contagious borrow example, the `Parent` is borrowed one immutablely and one mutable, thus `RefCell` will still panic at runtime.